 As we round the corner into November, a kind of lethargy sets in.

-There's something in the air—the dark, cold air—that combines with the craziness of the season (wait: I promised I'd host Thanksgiving this year at last year's dinner?) that makes enthusiasm, time, and energy for the miles wane.
+There's something in the air—the dark, chilly air—that combines with the craziness of the season (wait: I promised I'd host Thanksgiving this year at last year's dinner?) that makes enthusiasm, time, and energy for the miles wane.

 Why hold a Challenge that starts in the darkest, busiest time of the year?